GrayHat12/Handwritten-Character-Recognizer/README.md

 ## Phase 1 (Python)

-- <span style="color:green">Starting simple by training a deep neural network for recognising handwritten english alphabets.</span>
+- [:heavy_check_mark:] Starting simple by training a deep neural network for recognising handwritten english alphabets.
-- <span style="color:#FF9421">Testing the neural network and optimising it to work with different sized inputs.</span>
+- [:zap:] Testing the neural network and optimising it to work with different sized inputs.

 ## Phase 2 (Javascript)